What to Do When There’s Water Damage, Mold, & Mildew

 If your clothes remain damp for a few days, they can start to grow mold.
 This is especially likely to happen if you leave your moist clothes in a cool, dark place.
 Mold can spread to additional clothing items nearby.

-It’s nearly impossible to remove mold from clothes, so you will likely end up having to throw them out.
+It’s nearly impossible to remove mold damage from clothes, so you will likely end up having to throw them out.
 No tangible item is worth risking damage to your home or health.

 E. Plumbing Leaks